Philadelphia Farmers Market Options To Try This Summer

 While visiting the historical gem that is Christ Church, you can bask in the sunlight and pick up some goodies for the week!
 Though smaller than the other farmers markets in the area, it’s perfect for a midweek break and conveniently located by the Market Frankford line.

 Grab a latte at Old City Coffee, walk the cobblestone streets, and peruse some of Philly’s locally grown treasures.
-Located at 20 N American St. Dates: May – Nov, Wednesdays 3-6pm.
-Website.
+From olives and nuts to custom art featuring some of the city’s prettiest buildings, there is a lot to see here.
+May – Nov, Wednesdays 3-6pm.

 Leave a Comment